TorstenR/StreamCapture/README.md

 - If we've reached intended duration (or we've retried too many times), kill ffmpeg capture
 - If we've captured to multiple files,  (this would happen if there were problem w/ the stream) using ffmpeg to concat them
 - Use ffmpeg to MUX the .ts file to mp4 as well as add embedded metadata
+- Create two .jpgs used by Plex for fan art
 - Copy mp4 file to NAS if defined